 - I began this process as a solid 6 handicap.
-If you are not a single digit handicap, don’t worry.
+If you are not a single digit handicap or simply an average golfer, don’t worry.
 Much of the content will be beneficial to you.
 With that being said, the most value will be found by single digit handicappers who have already overcome some of the mistakes typical double digit handicappers make.

 - This article is long, and it’s not for the faint of heart.
 I’ve written it for myself just as much as for you, so bear with me.
 If you persevere, you will have “aha!” moments.

 And to prove that the +3.5 is not a joke, here’s a screenshot from my GHIN profile in September 2021 showing the low handicap index of +3.5.

 This article is organized into five distinct sections: